-Topics Type of Action Budgets (EUR million) Expected EU contribution per project (EUR million) Number of projects expected to be funded 2024 Opening: 25/01/2024 Deadline(s): 7/05/2024 HORIZON-ER-JU-2024-FA7 : Hyperloop - roadmap towards industrialisation and harmonized implementable concept RIA 2.3 2.3 1
+Budgets (EUR million) Expected EU contribution Number of Topics Type of Action 2024 per project (EUR million) 58 projects expected to be funded Opening: 25/0 Deadline(s): 7/ HORIZON-ER-JU-2024-FA7: Hyperloop - roadmap towards industrialisation and harmonized implementable concept RIA 2.3 2.3 1

-General conditions relating to this call Admissibility conditions The conditions are described in part A of the General Annexes to the Horizon Europe Work Programme 2023-2024.
+General conditions relating to this call General conditions relating to this call Admissibility conditions The conditions are described in part A of the General Annexes to the Horizon Europe Work Programme 2023-2024.
 Eligibility conditions The conditions are described in part B of the General Annexes to the Horizon Europe Work Programme 2023-2024.
 Financial and operational capacity and exclusion The criteria are described in part C of the General Annexes to the Horizon Europe Work Programme 2023-2024.
 Award criteria The criteria are described in part D of the General Annexes to the Horizon Europe Work Programme 2023-2024.
 Documents The documents are described in part E of the General Annexes to the Horizon Europe Work Programme 2023-2024.
 Procedure The procedure is described in General Annex F to the Horizon Europe work programme for 2023-2024.

-&lt;sup>58 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
+$^{^{58}}$ $\,$ Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.